s-aki-2017/csv-to-chat-ui/README.md

+# CSV to Chat UI
 This code is very terrible.
+Some problems are remain.
+This application needs csv file which is exported by another application (in progress).